neuralabc/spft-java/README.md

 ## Experiment Structure
 The highest level of a run is a _session_.
-Each session generates a single [output file](#output).
+Each session is specified by its own [config file](#configuration-file) and generates a single [output file](#output).
 A session is composed of _blocks_.
 Each block is separated from the next block by an inter-block interval.
 A block starts with instructions of what the participant is supposed to do in that particular block and ends with feedback for that block.
 A block is itself subdivided into _trials_.
 Each trial is separated from the next trial by an inter-trial interval.
 A trial is a sequence of values that the participant is supposed to match.
-If a trials references a sequence with `valuesLeft` and `valuesRight`, the trial is considered a bi-manual trial, this will use 4 bars (left, right reference & left right force)
+If a trial references a sequence with `valuesLeft` and `valuesRight`, the trial is considered a bi-manual trial, this will use 4 bars (left, right reference & left right force)

 ## Output